scsm-ua/kirtan-guide-en/songs/jaya-yashoda-nandana-krishna-gopala-govinda.md

     jaya achyuta mādhava rām vṛndāvana-chandra jaya muralī-vadana śyāma gopī-janānanda

 All glories to the infallible Lord, husband of the goddess of fortune, the supreme enjoyer, and the moon of Vṛndāvan!
-All glories to Krishna, who always holds a flute to His mouth, who is the colour of a dark blue rain- cloud, and is the bliss of the gopīs!
+All glories to Krishna, who always holds a flute to His mouth, who is the colour of a dark blue raincloud, and is the bliss of the gopīs!